Castellan Parquet Porcelain Tile from Classic Tile and Mosaic

 I took this inspiration and translated it into a few key purchases for my own wardrobe. Â These three items haveÂ successfully satisfiedÂ my craving for this trend!

 At Home in Arkansas offers you a look inside the state's most inspiring homes.
 The magazine features monthly advice from the experts to help you plan your next remodel or redesign, entertain at home, or find Arkansas's best kept secrets.
 It is your definitive guide to the state's finest homes and gardens, design professionals, fashion and entertaining essentials, and premier shops and showrooms.

 Published since 1996, At Home in Arkansas is the state's leading home and lifestyle magazine.
 Contact us.

-Our weekly e-newsletter is your weekly link to what's new and best in home design ideas, resources and events.
+Our e-newsletter is your link to what's new in home design, local resources, gardening, recipes, and more.

 For advertising information, please contact Kelly Fraiser or call (501) 666-5510.